KQM-git/TCL/characters/cryo/ayaka.md

 {% tab title="C3" %}
 ### **Frostbloom Kamifubuki**

 Increases the Level of **Kamisato Art: Soumetsu** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Ebb and Flow**

-Opponents damaged by **Kamisato Art: Soumetsu's Frostflake Seki no To** will have their DEF decreased by 30% for 6s.
+Opponents damaged by **Kamisato Art: Soumetsu**'s Frostflake Seki no To will have their DEF decreased by 30% for 6s.

 {% endtab %}

 {% tab title="C5" %}
 ### **Blossom Cloud Irutsuki**

 Increases the Level of **Kamisato Art: Hyouka** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}